There's money owed. Just not clear by whom, or how much, or how long it's been.

 It's not incompetence.
 It's the nature of the business.

-You're delivering to the same customers every week.
-You see them.
-You have a relationship.
+Wholesale bakeries deliver to the same customers every week.
+There's a relationship.
 Asking "did you pay that invoice from three weeks ago?" feels confrontational in a way it doesn't in other industries.

 A plumber sends an invoice and never sees the customer again.
-You deliver to the same café every Tuesday and have a chat with the owner.
-Chasing money from someone you'll see tomorrow morning is uncomfortable.
-So you put it off.
+A baker delivers to the same café every Tuesday and chats with the owner.
+Chasing money from someone who'll be there tomorrow morning is uncomfortable.
+So it gets put off.

-The other problem is simpler: you don't have a system.
-Your invoices are in one place (a spreadsheet, an email, a PDF on your desktop).
-Your payments are in another (your bank account).
+The other problem is simpler: there's no system.
+Invoices are in one place (a spreadsheet, an email, a PDF on the desktop).
+Payments are in another (the bank account).
 Nothing connects them.

-To know who owes you money, you have to manually compare the two.
+To know who owes what means manually comparing the two.
 Open the spreadsheet, open the bank, go line by line.
 UK research found that small businesses spend an average of eight days a year just chasing unpaid invoices.
-For a one-person bakery, that's eight days you should have spent baking.
+For a one-person bakery, that's eight days that should have been spent baking.

 The spreadsheet problem